YaiGenes/YaiGenes/README.md

 <hr/>

-<p align="left">In detail, I am a multifaceted professional.
+<p align="left">In short, I am a multifaceted professional.
 I have experience working in the international arena with NGOs like the International Seed Federation Secretariat and the UNDP in Intellectual Property and Project Management respectively.
 Furthermore, I spent several years working as a researcher assistant in a trace element detection lab.
 In the plant breeding field, I have been working as breeder assistant with projects on Solanaceae and in leguminous I spent several months working with in vitro culture and hydroponic culture.
 Currently, involved in a highly practical master in Software Development training to jump to latest tech revolution with the ITs</p>

 <hr/>